yasingunay/MyLibrary/README.md

-# MyLibrary
-CS50 Final Project
+# MyLibrary - CS50 Final Project

-# MyLibrary
 #### Video Demo:  <https://youtu.be/nNyIe7emT2M>
 #### Description:
 This is a Flask web application that serves as a simple personal library management system.